padhia/sfrbac-scala/RULES.md

 # Rules File

-Rules file is a `yaml` or `json` file that is used by `sfenv` utility to generate DDLs and DCLs.
-A rule file contains one YAML/JSON object with several attributes (*sections*) to allow fine-grained creation of objects, roles and permissions.
+Rules file is a `yaml` or a `json` file that is used by `sfenv` utility to generate Snowflake DDLs and DCLs.
+A *rules-file* consists of a configuration to help derive names, object definitions for one more *object types* (called *sections*), roles and permissions.

-Sections (or attributes of the top-level object), are documented below.
-Only the `config` section is required, any other section may be omitted if not needed.
+All available *sections* are documented below.
+Only the `config` section is required, all other sections may be omitted when not required.

 - **`config`**
 - `imports`